mamoon-abuzaid/services-subscription/README.md

-This project is a test and practices for CRUD laravel example that represents a simple telco service subscription model "APIs integration".
+This project is a test and practices for CRUD laravel examples that represents a simple telco service subscription model "APIs integration".

 please follow the below steps to run the project: